 For one, when you are late, you just stole a minute of that person’s life.
-That person could have done other things like studying the Bible, praying, making a living, or simply be with his or her family for a longer period of time.
-But instead, you just stole precious minutes from his or her life.
+That person could have done other things like studying the Bible, praying, making a living, or simply being with his or her family for a longer period of time.

 We try to blame the traffic.
 We try to blame our broken watch, our spouse, our government, and even our dogs!
-When we make excuses and we know that we are to blame, we just lied to other people and not just to other people, but to ourselves.
-And we know that lying is a sin.
+When we make excuses and we know that we are to blame, we don’t just lie to other people, but also to ourselves.

-Broken promises are also considered as a sin.
+Broken promises are also considered a sin.
 In Psalms 15, King David asked who will be the people who will rule with God.
-One of the answers is a person who “keeps an oath even when it hurts, and does not change their mind” (Psalms 15:4).
+One of the answers is the person who “keeps an oath even when it hurts, and does not change their mind” (Psalms 15:4).

 The Bible tells us that you must keep an oath even to the point it will hurt you.
 No matter what happens, you will keep your promise.
 Even if this means, shorter time of sleep, shorter time of taking a bath, running to your destination, and sweating all over your shirt, you will still keep your promise.

 We are Christians and we are supposed to be following a higher standard.
-If we are habitually late, what does that tell other people?
+If we are habitually late, what does that tell us?
 How can we influence other people if we can’t even keep our words?
 How can we shine as a good example to other people if we don’t even respect their time?

 I know that there are valid reasons for a person to be late and I don’t take away that possibility.
 There are simply some things that are beyond our control and I am sure God and other people will understand.
 But my point here is that we must eliminate our habit of being late, be it within the church or outside the church.

 Before ending this blog, I want to make a challenge for all of us, let us all strive to be punctual.
-This will not just improve your self in your education, career, and relationship, but it will help you grow to a more spiritually mature person.
+This will not just improve how you perform in your school, career, and relationship, but it will help you grow to a more spiritually mature person.